Succession for law firm owners

 Closing a firm can be costly, complex and personal.

-If you simply close your firm, there may be run-off cover, SRA notifications, client communications, staff issues, unpaid fees, work in progress, files, leases, suppliers and goodwill to consider.
+If you simply close your firm, there may be run-off cover, SRA notifications, client communications, staff issues, unpaid fees, work in progress, files, leases and suppliers to consider.

-For suitable firms, a well-planned merger with Kilgannon & Partners may provide a more positive route.
-It can allow your clients to continue receiving specialist support, your staff to move into a stable environment and your own role to evolve rather than stop overnight.
+For suitable firms, a well-planned merger with Kilgannon & Partners will provide a more positive route.
+It will allow your clients to continue receiving specialist support, your staff to work in a secure and stable environment and your own role to evolve how you wish.

 • Potential successor practice structure, subject to due diligence and agreed terms.